 1. Light and airy

-This white kitchen keeps things simple with a timber and white base.
+This white kitchen keeps things simple and organic with a timber and white base.
 The timber adds touches of coastal warmth, while the white keeps things nice and clean.
-I love the floor-to-ceiling sheer curtain, which adds a touch of elegance to this kitchen.

 Who says a white kitchen has to be all white?
 This black and white kitchen proves that you can break free from the ordinary.
-The black cabinetry gives an elegant touch to this space.
-I love the clever feature art that wraps around the exterior of the cabinets.
-This adds detail and fun to the kitchen.
-And the hexagonal pendant lights add interest and a touch more black to the space.
+The black cabinetry with gold-toned handles gives an elegant touch to this space, complemented by the delicate gold pendant lights.

 This is a timeless colour combination that will always look sophisticated.
 So if you want to spruce up your all-white kitchen, consider choosing grey cabinets or a grey tiled splashback.
-I love the glossy subway tiles in this design.
+I love the glossy pale grey splashback tiles in this design.
 They add a layer of detail to this beautiful kitchen.